Expanding options for KiwiSaver and other investors with long term horizons by way of investing in private assets.

 Our key priorities for 2024.

-Learn more about ongoing projects.
+Learn more about our approach and ongoing projects.

 ESG metrics for SMEs.